 If you would like to discuss these matters at greater length with a member of our staff, feel free to call Focus on the Family's Counseling department.

-In this iQuestions video from Focus on the Family, Debra Taylor discusses women's sexual changes that accompany aging and offers married couples hope for maintaining sexual intimacy in every life stage.
+Sexual Changes Accompanying Menopause: Debra Taylor discusses women's sexual changes that accompany aging, and she offers married couples hope for maintaining sexual intimacy in every life stage.

 Sex and Intimacy